Devansh-Gupta-Official/facebook-prophet-chicagocrime/README.md

 ### Making Predictions
 - Using the Prophet library to make predictions on future crime rates.
 - Visualizing the predicted crime rates along with confidence intervals.

+## Conclusion
+The analysis provides insights into the trends and patterns of crimes reported in Chicago over the years, aiding in understanding the dynamics and possibly helping in future crime rate predictions.